 However, there is a significant performance overhead for establishing connections with standard XMPP S2S.
 In configurations where connections cannot be very long lived (e.g., where communications are intermittent) this overhead can have operational impact.
 Because the performance problems will hit immediately after network connectivity is restored, this may be a particular problem.
-This suggests a significant operational advantage to using Optimized S2S.
+This suggests a significant operational advantage to using XEP-0361.

 We also found that XEP-0361 gives significantly better performance than the IRC server we measured.